Semicrossed products of C*-algebras and their C*-envelopes: Semicrossed products over left contractive and left isometric covariant pairs

-As in the proof of theorem \ref{left only one} it suffices to show that the restriction of $\Phi$ to the fixed point algebra is injective.
-Since

 we get that the fixed point algebra of $\fC$ is the closed linear span of these monomials.
-Recall that $(H_0,\pi)$ is a faithful representation of $\C$; hence we can follow \emph{mutatis mutandis} the arguments of the proof of theorem \ref{left only one} and conclude that the restriction of $\Phi$ to the fixed point algebra $\fC^\gm$ is injective.
-Hence $\Phi$ is a *-isomorphism.
-Thus, for every $F\in \ell^1(\bbZ_+,\C,\ga)_l$ we get
+Recall that $(H_0,\pi)$ is a faithful representation of $\C$; hence we can follow mutatis mutandis the arguments of the proof of Theorem \ref{left only one}, and conclude that the restriction of $\Phi$ to the fixed point algebra $\fC^\gm$ is injective